Battery and Globe Disposal

 Q. How should I dispose of dry cell or rechargeable batteries?

-A. Batteries should be placed in battery recycling bins located at various locations within the City of Bayswater.
+A. Batteries should be placed in battery recycling bins located at various locations within the City of Bayswater or taken to a registered B-cycle drop-off location.

 Batteries that are leaking, rusty or broken should be put in a plastic bag before being placed in the bin.
 Batteries that have the potential to spark should have their ends taped.